keithieopia/keithieopia.com/content/post/2014-06-22-rare-birds.md

 +++
-title = "About Me"
+title = "Rare Birds"
 date = "2014-06-22"
-url = "/about/"
-hidefromhome = "true"
-menu = "main"
 +++

 In grade school, I had a teacher that played a game called *Rare Birds* with each of her classes.
 The object was to silently write down three unusual facts about yourself that where not easily guessed.
 Once everyone was done, the teacher walked around and collected our slips in this ridiculously looking Dr. Seuss hat.

 She then would pick one from the hat to read out loud, and we had to guess who we thought the three facts belonged to.
 After a certain number of wrong guesses,